 At Pepperdine, Milton-Jones was introduced to a very young, very injured team.
 But through the seemingly constant physical challenges they faced, the team persevered and eventually claimed a victory over Gonzaga last year, a team that has earned a reputation as a college athletics juggernaut.

 “Our team experienced a lot of growth just by beating teams we had never beaten before,” Milton-Jones explains.
 “The blueprint that women’s basketball head coach Ryan Weisenberg had was a good one.
 I want to continue our ascent to greater success.”

 But this time it’s someone else in the jersey sinking buzzer-beaters and charging through plays on the court.
 “It’s me trying to get others to perform, whether it’s the staff or the players,” she says.
 “That in itself can be scary and overwhelming.”

 For Milton-Jones, her priority is bringing the “pro mentality” to the collegiate level and giving the players the type of freedom to perform in ways that feel natural to them until they develop the IQ that Milton- Jones requires of a championship team.
 “That is going to take some patience on my end,” she says.
-“I can’t be so caught up in wanting [the game] to look a certain way because it will be chaotic for them to fight the urges to do what comes comfortably to them.”
+“I can’t be so caught up in wanting game to look a certain way because it will be chaotic for them to fight the urges to do what comes comfortably to them.”